ishantjuyal/lyrics-generator/README.md

 # Lyrics Generator

-This is a Lyrics Generation Model trained using LSTM.
-The model have been trained on lyrics of many different singers.
-You just need to provide some root words and it will predict next words to generate lyrics.
+This is a Lyrics Generation Model trained built using LSTMs.
+The model have been trained on lyrics of different singers.
+The predict functions needs you to provide a root word or words and it predicts/ generates lyrics according to that root word.

 ## Dataset
-The dataset used was in the form of a txt file which contained the lyrics of all the songs of the artist.
+The dataset used for training the model was present in the form of a txt file which contained the lyrics of some songs of various artists.
-This repository contains lyrics of several artists in case anyone wants to train the model on those and generate different models.
+This repository also contains lyrics data of several artists in case anyone wants to train the modeland generate different models.
+Go to [this folder.](https://github.com/ishantjuyal/Lyrics-Generator/tree/master/Lyrics%20data%20grouped%20by%20artists)

 ## Performance

-Single line lyrics predicted after training on Taylor Swift lyrics
+Single line lyrics predicted after training on Taylor Swift lyrics.
+See the notebook [here.](https://github.com/ishantjuyal/Lyrics-Generator/blob/master/Taylor%20Swift%20Lyrics%20Prediction.ipynb)

 ![alt text](https://github.com/ishantjuyal/Word-Prediction/blob/master/Demo/Lyrics%201.png?raw=true)

-Multiple lines of lyrics generated after training on Taylor Swift lyrics
+Multiple lines of lyrics generated after training on Taylor Swift lyrics.
+See the notebook [here.](https://github.com/ishantjuyal/Lyrics-Generator/blob/master/Taylor%20Swift-%20Multiple%20Sentences%20Lyrics%20Generator%20.ipynb)

 ![alt text](https://github.com/ishantjuyal/Lyrics-Generator/blob/master/Demo/multiple_lines.png)